-modern emission reduction technology inherent in company car fleets, the influence of clean air and low emission zones in the future was equally of weight across all sectors, whether it be small car fleets (29%), large (31%), small LCV (26%) or large commercial fleets (41%).
-Unsurprisingly perhaps, one sector stood head and shoulders above the others in finding the influence of low emission zones integral to its uptake of AFVs: every utility fleet cited it as the What should be noted is the increasing influence of company environmental policies in the introduction of AFVs.
-A fifth of all respondents (22%) claimed it was the biggest factor, although the one sector where this influence is markedly lower was large LCV fleets, where often the need for volume and high mileage count against the current shorter range Influence on AFV take-up: the main drivers
+Unsurprisingly perhaps, one sector stood head and shoulders above the others in finding the influence of low emission zones integral to its uptake of AFVs: every utility fleet cited it as the number one factor.
+What should be noted is the increasing influence of company environmental policies in the introduction of AFVs.
+A fifth of all respondents (22%) claimed it was the biggest factor, although the one sector where this influence is markedly lower was large LCV fleets, where often the need for volume and high mileage count against the current shorter range of AFV LCVs.
+Decision Time Who is making the decisions about AFV introduction?

 "Education is key, and behavioural patterns are important also.
 Most drivers will be charging at home or in the workplace, with public charging a requirement for longer journeys.
 This will change over time, but this is the reality for now and having these types of conversations with fleet owners and businesses is what we at E.ON carry out with our customers."
-Natalie Robinson, head of business development at E.ON Drive UK Businesses and EV: the market today
+Natalie Robinson, head of business development at E.ON Drive UK 03 Businesses and EV: the market today

 Half of respondents (49%) have some form of AFV on their fleet already, with large fleets twice as likely in this regard.
 There is a marked disconnect between the uptake of AFVs on public sector and private fleets, with twice as many running them in the former when compared to the latter.
 88% of public sector fleets have some type of AFV already in operation and this might seem unsurprising, given the desire to be seen to be green in this segment.

-In the private sector, distribution,

-Have AFVs arrived?

-Not running any

-AFVs 51%

-Running at least

-one AFV 49%

-transport and engineering companies have the lowest take-ups, driven in the most part by the need for high mileage and fast response dependence, while IT and software businesses are by far the most eager early-adopters.
+In the private sector, distribution, transport and engineering companies have the lowest take-ups, driven in the most part by the need for high mileage and fast response dependence, while IT and software businesses are by far the most eager early-adopters.
 Every IT and software business in the survey had at least one AFV on their fleet, suggesting an understanding of, and budget for, the technology.
 Overall, among large fleets of 100-plus cars, 90% are running hybrids and 48% pure EVs.

-is it doing enough to encourage uptake of AFVs?
-Don't know Yes 30% 1/.% No 56% "We do have some EVs on our
+The Government: is it doing enough to encourage uptake of AFVs?

-The Government: